How To Be An Effective Change Agent (Without Exhausting Yourself)

 Instead of adding something else onto your already overflowing plate, look for opportunities where you are right now.

-Who can you lift up on social media you already consume?
+Who can you lift up on the social media you already consume?

 How can you hire or contract with people differently?